cuelebreorg/wordpress_terraform/README.md

 Run aws configure --profile "profilename"

-Update profile name in aws.tf
+Update profile name and zone in aws.tf

 Create keypair in aws console and update name in scaling.tf

 Run terraform plan

 Run terraform apply

+Use one instance for languaje configuration (ELB will be unhealty)

 To destroy run teraform destroy